-Morning sickness is nausea and vomiting that occurs during pregnancy.
-And, despite its name, morning sickness can strike at any time of the day or night.
+Morning sickness is feeling like throwing up, also called nausea, and throwing up, also called vomiting, that occurs during pregnancy.
+Despite its name, morning sickness can strike at any time of the day or night.

-Many pregnant women have morning sickness, especially during the first trimester.
-But some women have morning sickness throughout pregnancy.
-Management options include various home remedies, such as snacking throughout the day and sipping ginger ale or taking over-the-counter medications to help relieve nausea.
+Many people have morning sickness, especially during the first three months of pregnancy.
+But some people have morning sickness all through pregnancy.
+Home remedies, such as snacking during the day and sipping ginger ale or taking medicine you can buy without a prescription, might help relieve nausea.

-Rarely, morning sickness is so severe that it progresses to a condition called hyperemesis gravidarum.
-This is when someone with nausea and vomiting of pregnancy has severe symptoms that may cause severe dehydration or result in the loss of more than 5% of pre-pregnancy body weight.
-Hyperemesis gravidarum may require hospitalization and treatment with intravenous (IV) fluids, medications and rarely a feeding tube.
+Rarely, morning sickness is so bad that it turns into hyperemesis gravidarum.
+This is when the nausea and vomiting cause serious fluid loss or loss of more than 5% of pre-pregnancy body weight.
+Hyperemesis gravidarum might require going to a hospital for treatment.